 Assistant Professor of Strategy at INSEAD

-My work has been published in leading management journals including Organization Science, Management Science, and the Administrative Science Quarterly.
+My work has been published in leading management journals including Organization Science, Management Science, the Strategic Management Journal, and the Administrative Science Quarterly.
 My research has also received a number of awards, including first place in the MIT Sloan Doctoral Research Forum, the MIT Energy Fellowship, the Kauffman Dissertation Fellowship, the J Robert Beyster Fellowship and an NSF SBE Doctoral Dissertation Research Improvement Grant.

 Before joining INSEAD, I was on the faculty of the London Business School.
 I completed my PhD at MIT Sloan in the Technological Innovation, Entrepreneurship and Strategic Management group.

 RECENT MEDIA COVERAGE

 MADE IN ACADEMIA: THE EFFECT OF INSTITUTIONAL ORIGIN ON INVENTORS’ ATTENTION TO SCIENCE

 Inventors cannot exploit new scientific discoveries if they do not pay attention to them.
 However, allocating attention to science is difficult because the scientific literature is vast, fast-changing, and often unreliable.
 Inventors are therefore likely to rely on informational cues when screening new publications.
 I propose that inventors pay significantly less attention to discoveries “made in academia” than to those “made in industry” because they believe that the work of academic scientists will be less useful to them.
 I test this proposition by examining inventors’ patent references to the scientific literature in the case of simultaneous discoveries made by at least one team based in academia and another based in industry.
 I find that inventors are 23% less likely to cite the academic paper than its twin from industry.
 My results highlight the importance of inventors’ attention as a hitherto underexplored bottleneck shaping the translation of science into new technologies